Acme Fresh Market: Expansion and renovation

+On December 1, 2025, Acme closed the Parma store because of financial problems.
+The RSVP Food & Party Outlet in Stow followed in January, 2026 for the same reason.
+The adjacent Stow Acme store also closed due to financial issues in May, 2026.

 Walk-in clinic

 In 2006, several stores introduced QuickClinics.
 These small clinics offered patients exams and healthcare with a nurse practitioner.
 Two years later, ownership of the clinics switched to Akron General.

 The clinics were shut down in 2010, before changing hands and reopening one year later under the "ExpressCare Clinic" brand.
 Currently, the clinics are located at Acme No. 2, 14, and 17.

 Alcohol sales

 Acme stores have a wide variety of wine and beer.
 Seven locations also have State Liquor licenses.
 In 2011, Acme started the "Mix-a-Six" program in the beer aisle.
 This is an empty six-pack carrier that customers can fill with six bottles from a selection of craft beers.
 Later that same year, Acme introduced Growler stations at some of its stores.
 These stations feature several craft beers on tap, which are dispensed into customer-purchased Acme beer jugs.